saezlab/CollecTRI/README.md

 ## License
-CollecTRI is freely available to the community.
+The CollecTRI-derived regulons are freely available to the community.
 The original licenses of all resources included in CollecTRI can be found [here](https://github.com/saezlab/pypath/blob/master/pypath/resources/data/resources.json)